wildmountainfarms/wild-graphql-datasource/DEVELOPMENT.md

 ## To-Do

-* Queries that result in errors should display nice errors messages on the frontend
-* Add ability to have multiple parsing options
-  * Add "advanced options" section that has "Partition by" and "Alias by"
-    * Including these might be necessary as you may want to partition by and alias by different things for different parts of a GraphQL query
-    * Advances options can also include the ability to add custom labels to the response - this allows different parsing options to be distinguished by Grafana
 * Add support for secure variable data defined in the data source configuration
   * The variables defined here cannot be overridden for any request - this is for security
   * Also add support for secure HTTP headers